jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `max-active-beans` attribute of the `infinispan-bean-management` resource of the `distributable-ejb` subsystem
 Can you get the max-active-beans attribute of the myInfinispanBeanManagement infinispan-bean-management resource of the distributable-ejb subsystem ?
 Can you get the max active beans attribute of the myInfinispanBeanManagement infinispan bean management resource of the distributable ejb subsystem ?
+## syntax of the operation to get the `resource-adapters` subsystem
+Can you get the resource-adapters subsystem?
+Can you get the resource-adapters?
+Can you retrieve all the attributes of the resource-adapters subsystem?
 ## syntax of the operation to get the `report-directory` attribute of the `resource-adapters` subsystem
 Can you get the report-directory attribute of the resource-adapters subsystem?
 Can you get the report directory attribute of the resource adapters subsystem?